wimrijnders/V3DLib/Doc/Basics.md

 ## Arithmetic Logic Units

 Logically, there are two ALUs associated with the registers, the **Add ALU** and the **Mul ALU**.
-They each execute different operations.
+They each have a set of different operations they can perform.
 Input values are read from the registers, processed, and the output is again stored in a register.

 ![Arithmetic Logic Units](./images/basics/alus.png)

-The naming stems from the fact that, originally, the Add ALU performed the addition operations and the Mul ALU performed the multiplication operations *(on `v3d`, this is not true any more; the Mul ALU can also do addition)*.
+The naming comes from the fact that, originally, the Add ALU performed the addition operations and the Mul ALU performed the multiplication operations.
+On `v3d`, this is not true any more; the Mul ALU can also do addition.

-The ALUS work independently can execute in parallel.
+The ALUS work independently and execute in parallel.
 By carefully combining operations, the performance can be improved.

 ## Processing Units

-At the risk of complicating the simple model I am trying to convey, I feel obliged to take it one step deeper.
+At the risk of complicating the simple model, I it is necessary to take it one step deeper.

 Instead of one Add and one Mul ALU, there are actually four **processing units** that perform the ALU operations.